Brennall/HFH-SRD/Chapter07.md

 Carousing includes all manner of consortium with harlots, gossips, and other unsavory characters in unseemly inns and taverns.
 Any character (including 0th level characters) can be assigned to a carousing hijink, but thieves and characters with Eavesdropping proficiency make the best carousers.

 For carousing to succeed, the perpetrator must make a successful Hear Noise throw.
-If the throw is successful, the perpetrator learns one valuable rumor appropriate to the perpetrator’s location.
+If the throw is successful, the perpetrator learns one valuable rumor appropriate to the perpetrator's location.
 The boss earns 3d12x5gp per level of the perpetrator exploiting the rumor through blackmail, insider trading, etc. (Alternatively, the Judge may provide a specific rumor valuable within the ongoing campaign in lieu of money.)

 If the proficiency throw fails, the perpetrator learns nothing.
 If the proficiency throw fails by 14 or more or is an unmodified 1, the perpetrator has been caught.
 If caught, determine the charges with a 1d6 roll: drunkenness (1-3), gambling (4-5), or vandalism (6).